wso2-attic/ballerina-integrator/README.md

 ```
 #### Output

-When connecting to the online shopping, the output will be the "Welcome to Local Shop!
+When connecting to the online shopping, the output will be "Welcome to Local Shop!
 Please put your order here....." from the local shop.

 ```bash
 < HTTP/1.1 200 OK